celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-baklava.md

 ### Deploy the validator and proxy nodes

-We initialize the docker containers for the validator and the proxy, building from an image for the network and initializing Celo with the genesis block:
+We initialize the Docker containers for the validator and the proxy, building from an image for the network and initializing Celo with the genesis block found inside the Docker image:

 ```bash
 docker run -v $PWD/proxy:/root/.celo $CELO_IMAGE:$CELO_NETWORK init /celo/genesis.json